 CAMHS offer assessment and treatment when children and young people have emotional, behavioural or mental health difficulties.
-This project remains the ultimate point of reference for evidence in children’s and adolescent mental health services and looks at both community and inpatient provision.
+This project remains the ultimate point of reference for evidence in children’s and adolescent mental health services across the UK and looks at both community and inpatient provision.

-- Service models - Service provision, provisions for on call arrangements, and transition services
+Service models - Service provision, provisions for on-call arrangements, and transition services

-- Access - referral sources, acceptance rates, and waiting times
+Access - referral sources, acceptance rates, and waiting times

-- Activity - levels of contacts, rates of discharges, and DNA rates
+Activity - levels of contacts, rates of discharges, and DNA rates

-- Workforce - skill mix, training, absence and sickness rates, and consultant SPAs and DCCs
+Workforce - skill mix, training, absence and sickness rates, and consultant SPAs and DCCs

-- Finance - costs, both pay and non-pay, and CIPs.
+Finance - costs, both pay and non-pay, and CIPs.

-- A bespoke report tailored to your organisation, outlining key messages and metrics
+A high-level report outlining key messages nationally